scalapb/ScalaPB/sbt-settings.md

     PB.flatPackage in PB.protobufConfig := true

+## Single-line toString

+By default, ScalaPB generates a `toString()` method that renders the message as a multi-line format (using `TextFormat.printToUnicodeString`).
+If you would like ScalaPB to generate `toString()` methods that use the single line format, use:

+    PB.singleLineToString in PB.protobufConfig := true

+This option is available since ScalaPB 0.5.25.

 ## Pulling a newer version of the Scala code generator

 The sbt-scalapb plugin is configured to use a specific version of the code